ivancuric/js-perf/README.md

 ![enter image description here](https://i.imgur.com/6XtNnds.png)

 This trend will only continue to grow, as the emerging market's preferred gateway to the web is a sub-100$ Android device.
-The era of the desktop as the main device to access the Internet is over.
+The era of the desktop as the main device to access the Internet is over, and the next billion internet users will visit your sites primarily through a mobile device.

 Testing in Chrome dev tools' device mode isn't a valid substitute to testing on a real mobile device.
+Using CPU and network throttling helps, but it's a fundamentally different beast.
+Test on real devices.

 And even if you are testing on real mobile devices, you're probably testing it on your brand spanking

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyOTA0ODUwM119
+eyJoaXN0b3J5IjpbLTE3NzgyMzc3NzhdfQ==
 -->